linuxreader/linuxreader.github.io/linuxreader/tools/Adding a Commenting System to a Hugo Site Hosted on Github Pages.md

 Problems with Giscus:
 - Requires people to sign in with Github.
-- Doesn't email user when you replay to comment.
+- Doesn't email user when you reply to comment.
 - Themes don't match my website

 cusdis